Expectations and course registration

 Policy for repeated courses

 Students earning a D or E in a course may repeat the course to improve their grade and grade point average, as well as their understanding of course content.
 Students earning a C in a course may repeat the course with permission from the registrar.
 In a repeated course, only the most recent grade will be calculated in the grade point average, although all grades will appear on the permanent record.
+A special topics course repeated with a new topic may not be used to replace an earlier failing grade.

 Only the credit from the course as repeated counts in the total semester hours passed and the GPA.
 The student is expected to pay for the course each time it is taken.
 Students wanting to take advantage of this must declare their intention to the registrar s office at the time of registration for the course.